colomboluke/bracket-maker/src/Brainstorm.md

 - Progress bar, showing how many matches still need to be completed
 - 'Next' and 'Previous' buttons to navigate between matchups, rather than going back to the bracket each time
 - Light mode/dark mode
+- Make the voting screen more intuitive
+- New method of adding Teams/Voters
+- New method of removing Teams/Voters
+- Additional display for the winner (animation?)

+If you wanted to print/save a bracket after fully completing it, what would you want included in that file?
+- The bracket itself
+- Title
+- Description
+- Scores of each game

 TODO: